-Figure 4 breaks down the data by industry.
+Figure 3 breaks down the data by industry.
 All the major sectors covered by the data (fisheries and mining are excluded because the number of observations is too small to generate annual shares) exhibit similar approximate time series changes.
 In terms of levels, the transportation sector stands out with the highest proportion of joint stock firms.
-According to Figure 5 joint stock companies accounted for around four-fifths of total capital, which remained roughly constant throughout the time period.
-Data on financial performance become useable from 1922.
-Figure 6 shows that joint stock firms accounted for 94 percent of the aggregate profits between 1922 and 1939.
-When taken together, the evidence clearly indicates that that joint stock enterprise was significant numerically, in terms of capital intensity and profits.
+According to Figure 4 joint stock companies accounted for around four-fifths of total capital, which remained roughly constant throughout the time period.
+Calculations using the financial data show that from 1922 to 1939 joint stock firms accounted for 94 percent of aggregate profits.
+Overall, joint stock enterprise was significant numerically, in terms of capital intensity and profits.

-IV.
 EXPLANATIONS FOR THE ADOPTION OF THE JOINT STOCK FORM

 Three broad explanations are particularly useful for understanding the prevalence of the joint stock form.
-First, the main argument advanced for organizing as a joint stock enterprise is that it facilitates access to external finance through the issuance of shares in public equity markets.
-In Japan during the late nineteenth and early twentieth centuries, joint stock formation for reasons related to corporate financing was especially important.
-Despite the development of a well-functioning banking sector during the Meiji era (Mitchener and Ohnuki, 2009), firms relied heavily on public equity capital rather than bank debt for long term financing.
+The first is that a joint stock enterprise facilitates access to external finance through the issuance of shares in public equity markets.
+Despite the development of a well-functioning banking sector during the Meiji era (Mitchener and Ohnuki 2009), firms relied heavily on public equity capital rather than bank debt for long-term financing.